Free loft insulation from energy suppliers

 If you're concerned about your energy bills, it's worth seeing how much you could save by using our free energy comparison price website, Which?
 Switch.
 If you're on a standard tariff at the level of the price cap with one of the Big Six energy suppliers, you could save more than £200 a year by switching to a better deal.

 EDF Energy: free insulation or subsidised boiler for customers

 What can I get?
 Loft insulation, cavity wall insulation or a replacement A-rated gas boiler if yours is broken.

 Who is eligible?
 EDF customers who either own their home or rent it privately and have an EPC rating of A-E. You, or someone in your household, must also receive one of the qualifying benefits (see ).

-Subsidised boilers are only available for home owners.
+Subsidised boilers are only available for homeowners.
 Your home will be assessed for suitability for insulation and whether you qualify for a boiler.
-You will need to contribute £240 towards a new boiler.
+You will need to contribute £240 towards fitting the new boiler.

 How can I apply?
 Call 0333 200 5119.